THE RESPIRATORY SYSTEM

 Inhalation (Inspiration)

-- Contraction of diaphragm (becomes flat) and external intercostals
+- Contraction of the diaphragm (becomes flat) and external intercostals

 - Thoracic cavity increases in size (height, antero-posterior, lateral dimensions)